-The DSM-5 classifies mental disorders and includes specific diagnostic criteria for all currently recognized mental disorders.
-DSM-5 is a useful tool for diagnosis and treatment, but it is also a tool for communication, providing a standard language for researchers and clinicians to discuss symptoms and disorders.
+The DSM-5 classifies mental disorders and includes specific diagnostic criteria for all recognized mental disorders.
+DSM-5 is a valuable tool for diagnosis and treatment, but it is also a tool for communication, providing a standard language for researchers and clinicians to discuss symptoms and disorders.

 According to the DSM-5, the symptoms of BPD include:

 - Intense fear of abandonment and efforts to avoid abandonment (real or imagined).

 - Turbulent, intense, and erratic relationships usually involve vacillating perceptions of others (from extremely positive to extremely negative).